First, if you want to beat surveillance, let’s assume a few things.

 What you don’t know is that your employer and insurance company has hired a surveillance investigator to discover exactly what you are doing with this newfound free time.

 There are tons of red flags that signal to an employer that a workers’ compensation claimant is fraudulent.
 To find out if an employee is abusing the system, employers hire private investigators to conduct surveillance to follow up on those suspicions.

 We stake out your house, dig through your public records, and scour your social media posts for clues.
 We want to catch you, but you don’t want to get caught.
 You’ve become accustomed to your lifestyle.

-Here’s how to get away with a workers’ compensation fraud and not get caught by a PI like me.
+Well, here’s how to get away with workers’ compensation fraud and not get caught by a private investigator.

 Before we get started, we have to assume that you aren’t working another job.
-In this line of work, a PI will usually find out if you currently work or have worked a job, by simply conducting surveillance on you.
+In this line of work, a local private investigator will usually find out if you currently work or have worked a job by simply conducting surveillance on you.
 Don’t do that.
-Don’t get a job, whether legit or under-the-table.
-The goal isn’t to get extra money; it’s to collect funds that are already coming to you.
+Don’t get a job, whether legit or under the table.
+The goal isn’t to get extra money; it’s to collect funds already coming to you.
 Once you understand that, follow the steps below.

-Here are 8 ways to beat a surveillance investigator at their own game:
+Here are eight ways to beat a surveillance investigator at their own game:

 Stay inside your house

 Seems obvious, right?
 We’ll most certainly be able to videotape you if you come outside.
 We’ll follow you in a covert vehicle and videotape your activities.
 However, a private investigator cannot legally enter your property, nor can we videotape on your property without your consent.
 This means we can’t go onto your front yard, we can’t set up a covert surveillance camera on your lot, and we’re certainly not allowed to enter your house.
 Become a hermit!

 There is no such thing as a 24-hour private investigator.
 That would take two to three highly trained private investigators, not just one.
 So, you can get away with going out in the middle of the night when it’s not “working hours.”